tm-a-t/TGPy/guide/docs/extensibility/modules.md

 # Using modules

+All variables from your messages will be lost when TGPy stops.
+Yet, you can use modules to define some variables every time TGPy starts.

-Modules are executed when TGPy starts.
-For example, with modules you can define shortcut functions for future using.
+Modules are code snippets executed every time TGPy starts.
+For example, with modules you can define some shortcut functions, classes or constants for future using.

-## Add modules
+## Add a module

-Add one of previous TGPy messages to modules by replying with the `modules.add` function.
+After running a code snippet with TGPy, you can add it to modules by replying with the `modules.add` function:

 ```python
 modules.add(module_name)
 ```

-You can also use `#!python modules.add(module_name, code)` to add any other code.
+You can add a module from a code string instead using `#!python modules.add(module_name, code)`.

 !!!
-Info
-    If a module with this name already exists, its code will be replaced.
+Info If a module with this name already exists, its code will be replaced.

 !!! example